cosmicexplorer/node-object-stream/README.md

 ```

 As it inherits from the Transform stream interface, this stream can use both the standard readable and writable interfaces detailed in the [node documentation](https://nodejs.org/api/stream.html).
+Its output can also be piped to another stream, although its stream output isn't parsed into json objects the way its emitted 'object' events do.

+Note that this stream will error out if passed anthing but braced JSON objects (hashes and arrays: objects starting with {} or []).
+While more advanced functionality could be added, this would make the goal of simplicity difficult to achieve.

 # Development